Cursed Knowledge

 .
 The methods don’t exist because they’d be pointless.

-This behavior makes the TryGet
+This is cursed because the TryGet

-methods in a try-catch
+method in a try-catch

 .